 HVMN Ketone made me stronger over a 100 mile bike race and probably helped in the bike leg of my Half Iron distance PB/PR.
-I would definitely use it again in endurance races for running, cycling and/or triathlon.
+I would definitely use it again for ‘special’ endurance races for running, cycling and/or triathlon.
 If it was much cheaper I would use it frequently.

 Price, Availability & Discounts

 This product has only recently been made commercially available and is only available direct from HVMN.

 It comes in a box containing 3 bottles.
 When I last checked the price was US$100/box.